jhbardwell/Busy-Bee-Newsletters/README.md

 ### Version 3.0
 - [ ] Refactor system to be more customizable
 - [ ] Design and implement template section creator
+- [ ] Design and implement metadata generator
 - [ ] Create customization GUI
 - [ ] Solicit project feedback
 - [ ] Package and launch exe